'Trying to reflect the upbeat attitude': How transparent does the president's doctor need to be?

 A day after evading direct questions about President Donald Trump's medical treatment, Dr. Sean Conley said Sunday outside Walter Reed National Military Medical Center he was "not necessarily" intending to mislead the public.

+Before testing positive for COVID-19, Trump has minimized the severity of the disease, saying he didn't want to "create a panic."

+"I wanted to always play it down," Trump said to journalist and author Bob Woodward during a recorded interview on March 19.
+"I still like playing it down because I don't want to create a panic."

-Dr. Conley, on Saturday, kept dodging questions on whether the president had ever been on supplemental oxygen, only stating that he was (at the time) not on it.
-The White House later confirmed, anonymously, that Trump was given oxygen at the White House on Friday before going to Walter Reed National Military Medical Center.
+On Saturday Conley would not answer questions about whether the president had ever been on supplemental oxygen, only stating that Trump was not at the time on it.
+The White House later confirmed that Trump was given oxygen at the White House on Friday before going to Walter Reed.

-When asked about the contradicting reports from himself and the White House, Conley said Sunday Trump had been on oxygen, and that he was “not necessarily” intending to mislead the public and "trying to reflect the upbeat attitude that the team, the president, the course of his illness has had.
-(I) didn't want to give any information that might steer the course of the illness in another direction.”

 'Ups and downs': Doctors say Donald Trump is improving while hospitalized; aides project image of calm

-Conley adds doubt the the veracity of the reports being given by the White House and the president's medical staff.
-He admitted that "it came off as if we were trying to hide something, which wasn't necessarily true."
+Conley admitted that "it came off as if we were trying to hide something, which wasn't necessarily true."

-When asked on CNN's "Reliable Sources," Dr. Sanjay Gupta, chief medical correspondent, said that this isn't what a physician is supposed to do.
+Dr. Sanjay Gupta, chief medical correspondent, said on CNN's "Reliable Sources" that "conveying an upbeat attitude," as Conley suggested, isn't what a physician is supposed to do.

 What can be shared, according to HIPAA law?